 Donor Name: (Please Print or Type: Last, First, MI)

-Work Phone:

-Donor Job Title:

-Type of Accrued Leave: Number of Hours I wish to donate:

-□ Vacation Hours of Vacation

-Compensatory Time Hours of Compensatory Time

-□ General Leave Hours of General Leave

-□ Administrative Leave Hours of Administrative Leave

-I understand that this voluntary donation of leave credits, once processed, is irrevocable; but if not needed, the donation will be returned to me.
+Work Phone: Donor Job Title: DONOT JOB THE.
+Type of Accrued Leave: Number of Hours I wish to donate: ☐ Vacation Hours of Vacation □ Compensatory Time Hours of Compensatory Time ☐ General Leave Hours of General Leave ☐ Administrative Leave Hours of Administrative Leave - Administrative Ecave Lunderstand that this valuntary denotion of logue gradita, and processed is irrovesable: - leave credits, once processed, is irrevocable; but if not needed, the donation will be returned to me.
 I also understand that this donation will remain confidential.

-I wish to donate my accrued vacation, Compensatory Time, Administrative or General Leave hours to the Catastrophic Leave Donation Program for:

-Eligible recipient employee's name ( Last, First, MI ): Donor Signature: Date:
+I wish to donate my accrued vacation, Co mpensatory Time, Administrative or General Leave hours to the Catastrophic Leave Donation Program for: Eligible recipient employee's name (Last, First, MI): Donor Signature: Date: